Current Work

 Racial justice is explicitly a part of all of our work fighting for low-wage workers of color.
 We have also created specific projects to support the Movement for Black Lives.
 In 2014, JwJ founded Labor for Black Lives organizing actions, workshops and member education.
 In 2020, during the uprisings following the murders of George Floyd and many others, JwJ coordinated with labor partners to organize protests supporting the movement to defund the police and reinvest in communities of color, along with demanding accountability on racial justice from police officer unions.

 In 2016, JwJ co-founded Bay Resistance, a broad and diverse network of groups defending our communities from Trump and the Right.
-In the face of intensifying attacks on immigrants, we fought for a clean DREAM Act, to save Temporary Protected Status and to protect #FamiliesBelongTogether.
-Responding to waves of local workplace audits and ICE raids, we organized rapid actions with hundreds of people.
-We supported local families facing deportations and actions that helped close the Richmond immigrant detention center.
-We helped defend our California sanctuary state laws from the Trump administration, while leading community trainings with workers, businesses and neighbors on how to build a sanctuary neighborhood on the grassroots level.
+In the face of intensifying attacks on immigrants, we fought for a clean DREAM Act, to save Temporary Protected Status and supported local families facing deportations and actions that helped close the Richmond immigrant detention center.
+In 2025, JwJ helped relaunch Bay Resistance and has played a leadership role in building a multi-racial grassroots movement to take action in solidarity with immigrant communities and fight rising authoritarianism.

 Demonstrators paint 'count every vote' street mural in San Francisco